rahulgulati89/Kafka/README.md

 ## Introduction ->

 Protobuf is a method of serializing structured data.
-Data serialization is important piece in building Streaming solutions as it makes sure that your data is being consistent across your platform.Protobuf messages are defined in `.proto` files and it supports generating code bindings in many different languages including Python, Java, C#, C++, Go etc.
+Data serialization is important piece in building Streaming solutions as it makes sure that your data is being consistent across your platform and you can share it easily.
+Protobuf messages are defined in `.proto` files and it supports generating code bindings in many different languages including Python, Java, C#, C++, Go etc.

 This blog talks about